adnir-andrade/safehouse/docs/backend.rst

 You can find the API documentation `here <https://haotran.notion.site/Safehouse-API-690c17e6654d4b99b2ccbc9fe0e73f71?pvs=4>`_.

-The Safehouse API is a single-version API developed using Ruby on Rails, using RSpec for automated testing, and PostgreSQL as its database.
+The Safehouse API is a single-version API developed using Ruby on  Rails, using RSpec for automated testing, and PostgreSQL as the database.

 Key Features
 -----------------